jadonk/cloud9-examples/sensorExamples/README.md

 another number where x is a value in milliseconds (this value determines how long the example will run).

-# Demo: Reading a Distance Sensor (Variable Pulse Width Sensor)
+# Reading a Distance Sensor (Variable Pulse Width Sensor)

 You want to use a HC-SR04 Ultrasonic Range Sensor with BeagleBone Black.